Stephen-Lynch/Team_Cave_Goblins/readme2.md

 <img src="images/movies_per_goblins.png">
 </p>

-The above graph shows us that there are inconsistencies within goblin population regarding movies rated.
-Some super users have rated over 2,500 movies.
+The graph above shows the distribution of the number of movies rated by each individual user.
+As you can see there are some outliers.

 <br/><br/>
 <p align="center">